 - 1. The Judicial Campaign Fairness Act imposes contribution limits and imposes limits on the reimbursement of personal funds from political contributions.
 Sections 253.155 and 253.162, Election Code.
 It also sets out voluntary limits on campaign expenditures.
 Section 253.168, Election Code. - 2.
 A person who becomes a candidate for a judicial office on or after June 16, 1995 (the effective date of the Judicial Campaign Fairness Act), must file a declaration of intent to comply or not to comply with those expenditure limits.
 Section 253.164, Election Code. - 3.
 Additionally, all judicial candidates are prohibited from knowingly accepting campaign contributions or making campaign expenditures unless a judicial declaration of intent has been filed.
 Id. - 4.
-The respondent filed his campaign treasurer appointment and therefore became a candidate for a judicial office for purposes of Title 15, Election Code, after June 16, 1995.
-The respondent made campaign expenditures and accepted campaign contributions without first filing a judicial declaration of intent.
+The respondent filed her campaign treasurer appointment and therefore became a candidate for a judicial office for purposes of Title 15, Election Code, before June 16, 1995.
+Thus, the obligation to file a judicial declaration of intent did not apply at the time the respondent became a candidate. - 5.
+The respondent is subject to the prohibition against accepting campaign contributions or making campaign expenditures before a judicial declaration of intent has been filed.
+The respondent made campaign expenditures and accepted campaign contributions before filing the judicial declaration of intent.
 Thus, there is credible evidence that the respondent violated Section 253.164, Election Code.